-The following step-by-step guide shows you how to create a Pivot Table in Excel 2003.
+The following step-by-step guide describes how to create a basic Pivot Table in Excel 2003.
 If you have a more recent version of Excel, go to the Create a Pivot Table page.

 This example uses the spreadsheet below, which contains records of a company's sales figures during 2010: